Last Updated on November 4, 2021

 In some cases, alcohol withdrawal can actually prove fatal—especially in conjunction with an underlying medical ailment (which you may not even know you have).

 Once you’re in the throes of alcohol withdrawal, there’s not much medical science can do for you.
 A doctor can monitor your condition and help stabilize your body functions through supportive therapy, but that’s about it.
 Avoiding withdrawal is the only true safeguard.
 And if you already have a drinking problem, the only way to avoid withdrawal completely is to taper off in a careful, controlled manner.

 Here are three sensible approaches that can help you moderate alcohol consumption—or, if you want, gradually bring that consumption to a halt:

 - Plan ahead.
 If you’ve been drinking five glasses of wine a day, start limiting yourself to four.
 After several days, cut the daily number down to three, and so on.
 Measure or pour all of the drinks in advance so you can’t lose count.
 Schedule each drink so that you’re allowing more and more time between one glass and the next.

-- Use a medically-supervised program – Medications like naltrexone, acamprosate, and topiramate can all help you overcome your addiction, especially when administered as part of a medically-supervised program.
-Naltrexone blocks the “feel-good” reaction alcohol creates in the brain, making drinking a less pleasurable activity, while acamprosate and topiramate ease the compulsion to drink by balancing brain chemicals.
+- Use a medically-supervised program.
+Medications like naltrexone, acamprosate, and topiramate can all help you overcome your addiction, especially when administered as part of a medically-supervised program.
+Naltrexone interferes with the “feel-good” reaction alcohol creates in the brain, making drinking a less pleasurable activity.
+Acamprosate and topiramate ease the compulsion to drink by balancing brain chemicals.
 Gabapentin and baclofen can help you reduce your drinking as well.